 We’ve probably all heard what’s important when buying a house, “Location, Location, Location”, but what’s most important when buying a cybersecurity product?
-As the title indicates, it’s the requirements you assess the products against.
+It’s the requirements you assess the products against.
 In this blog, I will give you some tips to help you in getting those right.
-With that in mind, let’s change the title of this blog and get into the details.

 Top 5 Tips for Good Cybersecurity Requirements Gathering

 This is important regardless of the type of project you are embarking on, but doubly, or even triply, for cybersecurity projects.
 All projects have sponsors and stakeholders.
 The sponsors are those team members who are providing the money, resources, and support, that will enable you to deliver the project.
 The stakeholders are those who have a real interest in the outcome of the project.
 This will include everyone who is impacted in any way by the project’s delivery, both during and after implementation.

 As we know, cybersecurity is everyone’s responsibility, meaning the stakeholders are effectively everyone in your organisation.
 This could extend even further as changes to your cybersecurity requirements are likely to impact your supply chain too.
 We can’t have everyone involved with a project, certainly not if we want it to reach completion, but we can identify individuals to represent groups within the organisation.
 Those champions will be our proxy stakeholders and, the sooner they are involved with the project and supportive of the goal, the more chance we have of a successful implementation.